Chapter 3: Operational Guide

 - Navigate to the project directory:

-cd /var/w ww/qa-automated-pipeline. - Load environment variables:
+cd /var/www/qa-automated-pipeline. - Load environment variables:

 source .env. - Launch the MariaDB client: